Akay7/SpacePilgrim/README.md

+# Space Pilgrim
-# Rice Rocks
+(previously Rice Rocks)

 You control a little spaceship that is opposed to the cosmic asteroids.

 ## Idea

-This game is remake of the final project of [An Introduction to Interactive Programming in Python](https://www.coursera.org/learn/interactive-python-2) course on Coursera from Rice Univercity.
+This game is remake of Rice Rocks the final project of [An Introduction to Interactive Programming in Python](https://www.coursera.org/learn/interactive-python-2) course on Coursera from Rice University.

 ## How to start play

 You have two choices:

-- Download in [Play Market](https://play.google.com/store/apps/details?id=pro.crazyrussian.ricerockskivy) for your Android device.
+- Download in [Play Market](https://play.google.com/store/apps/details?id=pro.crazyrussian.games.spacepilgrim) for your Android device.

 - You can start it from source code for this you need installing python and Kivy.
 [Here](https://kivy.org/docs/installation/installation-windows.html#install-win-dist) instructions for Windows users.